UmerIftikhar/Angular2_E-Commerce_App/README.md

 # Angular2_E-Commerce_App
 #Angular 2 Complement -E-Commerce App - Java, Spring, MySQL
-## Regarding the bookstore app, the modules being developed in the Application are similar for all E-Commerce website.
+## Regarding the Application, the modules being developed in the Application are similar for all E-Commerce website.
 Those modules contains:

 - User Signup and Login
 - User profile management